SIJIEJI/CLNet/README.md

-This is the PyTorch implementation of paper [CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback](link). if you find this repo helpful, please cite our paper:
+This is the PyTorch implementation of paper [CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback](link).
+If you feel this repo helpful, please cite our paper:

 ```